|Email to Instructors||

 Drop two scores**

 |Homework||5||5*(your earned points/max hw points) Drop two hw scores**|

 |Discussion Section Participation Bonus||+2.5||2.5*(your total points/max points) Drop two lowest participation scores (as percentage)|

 |2.5*(your total points/max points)

 ** The specific assignments dropped within a grading category will vary for each student in order to produce a calculation of the highest possible grade.

 Letter grades will be reported to the Registrar at the end of the term corresponding to the total score and the minimum values to an accuracy of 0.01, following this grading scheme:

-There are a total of two during term exams, with the third exam at the end of semester serving as a cumulative final.
+Purpose: Exams serve as an assessment of your ability to answer questions on specific topics.
+But not all topics covered in this course will receive an exam question.
+The questions are designed to assess your application of the material learned (consistent with the course outcomes) to answer a very specific question correctly.
+Therefore do not expect to see problems you have solved before or problems that have appeared on previous exams.
+There are a total of two during-term exams, with the third exam at the end of semester serving as a cumulative final.
 The dates, times, chapter coverage and allowed materials are described on the exams page.
 Please place these exam dates and times in your calendar today.

 The exam format is multiple choice and completed in person.
 Your exam may be in a different building/classroom for in person exams.
 You are responsible for checking your exam room assignment on the exams page.
 This is typically available ~1 week before the exam.
 If the Exam modality shifts to online for any reason, an announcement will be made in the course.